Valensas/simply-quartz/README.md

   packagesToScan: com.example
 ```

 Note: Both simplyquartz properties are optional.
-If you don't provide them, simply quartz will scan all the packages
+Simply Quartz is enabled by default.
+If you don't provide packagesToScan, simply quartz will scan all the packages
-within the same package as your main class, and be enabled by default.
+within the same package as your main class, or any subpackages to find classes implementing Job or extending TimedJob.
+You can provide a list of packages to scan.

 **Warning:** If you are using migrations for creating quartz tables, you should set `jdbc.initialize-schema` to `never`
 to prevent quartz from creating or possibly overwriting tables itself.